 Blood test for Jaundice

-It is always better for a pregnant woman to under take the blood test for jaundice as a precautionary measure.
+It is always better for a pregnant woman to take the appropritate blood tests for jaundice as a precautionary measure.
 And most Doctors will advise for it as well.

 Treatments and Preventive measures

-There is no specialized treatment for jaundice in allopathy.
-A complete rest for four weeks will cure you of jaundice.
-You can opt for Ayurvedic and Siddha medicines during the course of this resting period if needed.
-But the medications should be from a reputed Doctor.
+There is no specialized treatment for jaundice.
+A complete rest for four weeks time spam with right diet should cure you out of the condition.
+You can opt for alternative medicines during this time span to speed up your healing process.
+However, make sure you are taking in these alternative medicines with the advice of a reputed Doctor.

 Are there any Vaccinations to Prevent Jaundice?

-Hepatitis – A is a less dangerous type of jaundice.
+Among all other jaundice types, Hepatitis – A is a less dangerous type of jaundice.
 It will not affect the pregnant women or the fetus.
 Hepatitis A vaccination helps to prevent this condition.
 Inactivated Hepatitis A Vaccine must be taken before pregnancy.
-For those who are affected by Hepatitis A after pregnancy should take HBIG vaccination within two weeks of jaundice.
+For those who are affected by Hepatitis A after pregnancy should take HBIG vaccination within two weeks of its occurrence.
 The second course of this vaccination should be taken after one month time period.

 Cleanliness is the Best Preventing Measure